The round-up: Work your way through Brisbane’s best burgers

 Remy’s, Paddington: Kicking back on a sunny Sunday in Paddington is a common pastime of ours, made even better when we do it at Remy’s.
 The burgers here are top notch, with several unique choices sharing menu space with the classics.
 The pork belly, cabbage and kimchi burger and the jerk chicken with Caribbean salsa are worth investigating, but don’t be ashamed if you find yourself back in the arms of the double pattie and bacon cheeseburger.

-Ze Pickle, Fortitude Valley and Camp Hill: This Gold Coast-bred operation has made its name by pushing the boundaries of what a burger can be.
+Ze Pickle, Fortitude Valley, Hawthorne and Camp Hill: This Gold Coast-bred operation has made its name by pushing the boundaries of what a burger can be.
 The mad scientists in the Fortitude Valley kitchen stack the likes of smoked beef brisket and mac’n’cheese, truffle buttered grilled mushrooms, fried cheese sticks and maple bacon and Doughnut Time doughnuts into Ze Pickle’s burgers, which are as tasty as they are formidable.

 Getta Burger, various locations: West End, Clayfield, Ashgrove, North Lakes and Capalaba are just a few suburbs that been caught up in Getta Burger mania.
 The popular franchise boasts a veritable menagerie of choices, from 12-hour smoked brisket burgers, double beef patty and fried mozzarella sticks, pulled pork and bacon topped with fries and more.